 Carrickcraft, operates along some 300 majestic miles of silvery waterway.
 No license is required to cruise the rivers of Ireland, so anyone over the age of 21 can take command of one of Carrickcraft’s cruisers.
 Cruising along the Shannon and Erne Waterways takes you through some of the loveliest countryside in Europe, a perfect opportunity to sample the tranquil setting of unspoilt Ireland.

-There are 13 boats in all – sleeping from 2 to 12 guests, all well designed with full-fitted galley for those wishing to self-cater.
-Alternatively, there are many pubs and restaurants in the riverside towns and villages.
+There are 13 boats in all – sleeping from 2 to 12 guests, all well designed with a fully-fitted galley for those wishing to self-cater.
+Alternatively, there are many pubs and restaurants in riverside towns and villages.
 Prices start from £840 for a 6-berth boat for 3 days.

 Last but definitely not least why not rent a classic VW Campervan from Happy Campers NI?
 These iconic little vans make the perfect way to see Ireland at your leisure.
 These original 1970’s campers can be hired from 2 nights to 2 weeks.
 The vans include a gas cylinder for the cooker or portable stove, all your taxes and insurance along with road coverage are included and prices range from 2 Nights – £295 to 2 Weeks – £1250.

-And there you have it a guide to Ireland’s most unique accommodations.
+And there you have it a guide to unique stays Ireland.
 Which one would you choose to stay in?
 Personally, I am torn between the VW and the bubble dome, or maybe a few nights at Ballymaloe – that would be foodie heaven for me.
 I should just mention if you want an old-fashioned Irish cottage with stunning views you need to read this which gives you all kinds of Irish cottages over the country to rent.
 Or if you really fancy some glamping check out this article.

 Pin it for later